Protobuild/Protobuild.Docs/creating_packages.rst

 ---------------------------------------

-Protobuild provides an automatic packaging mechanism which can be used to automate the process of packaging your library and tools in most cases.
+Protobuild provides an automatic packaging mechanism which can be used to automate the process of packaging your binaries in most cases.

 .. note::